 For which classes should I register?
-As part of the INS Boot Camp, there is a separate advising session.
+As part of the INP Boot Camp, there is a separate advising session.
 You will be advised on which general classes to take and also given a list of related courses.
 After choosing your home lab, you should discuss with your faculty mentor which courses would best fit with your individual area of study.
 The semi-annual Progressions Committee meetings are also a good time to discuss course choices.

 May I take an undergraduate course?
-Yes, but it will not count towards your required number of graduate hours.
+Yes, you may take up to 9 hours of upper division undergraduate courses.
 You must receive prior approval from the Graduate Advisor.